 Chacchoben Mayan Ruins Excursion in Costa Maya, Mexico

 I know that probably sounds bad but I have to admit it is crazy hot and humid in Mexico.
 I wasn't sure if the heat and humidity were going to be worth wandering around the ruins baking and sweating.
 I am so thankful that they were.

-Once on site, we had the chance to run to the bathroom before beginning the tour.
-One interesting thing is guides are only allowed to have 25 people in a tour without help.
+Once on-site, we had the chance to run to the bathroom before beginning the tour.
+One interesting thing is guides are only allowed to have 25 people on a tour without help.
 If they go over 25 they have to have an assistant for every additional 25 people.
 The group size worked out great with 50 of us.
 Everyone stayed together and had a great time.

 Our guide was amazing.
 He shared history and info on the ruins while keeping us all entertained.
 We spent about 2 hours wandering around the Chacchoben Ruins.
 I wasn't sure if this was going to be enough time but with the heat and humidity, it was the perfect amount of time.

 We had more than enough time to wander and get the photos we wanted while still making sure we were with our guide.
 I didn't realize before this tour that there have been over 1,000 Mayan settlements mapped in the area.
 For some reason, I didn't think of their being that many ruins.

 It was really interesting hearing about the history of the area and that many residents in the area still learn Mayan as their primary language.
 They do not learn Spanish until they go to elementary school.